UW-POLS503/2018/content/schedule/_index.md

 title: Course Schedule
 ---

-> No plan survives contact with the enemy —-- paraphrased quote of Helmuch von Moltke the Elder
+This schedule could change subject to change due to the speed at which we cover materials, the needs of the students in the course, or unforseen contingencies.

-This schedule is an approximation, subject to change due needs of the students in the course.
-Students will be informed of changes to the schedule.
+Students will be informed of any changes to the schedule.